boecker-lab/docs.sirius.github.io/docs/_pages/gui.md

 For each feature different tabs can be shown in the result panel.
 The *"LC-MS"* tab displays the chromatogram of a feature for it monoisotopic- and further isotope peaks, as well as possibly detected adducts.
 It includes a basic quality assessment of the spectrum.
+This tab is only populated for mzML and mzXML inputs.
 The *"Formulas"* panel displays the most important information of the molecular formula identification.
 The candidate list contains the best candidate molecular formulas ordered by score.
 Molecular formulas are always written